timvanoijen/sorted-sequence/README.md

 ## Introduction

 While regular Kotlin sequences process elements one by one without knowledge of the full sequence, some operations require the sequence to be sorted to work efficiently in a streaming manner.
-This library provides specialized wrappers and operations for sorted sequences, enabling efficient:
+This library explicitly verifies that sequences are properly sorted and maintains this guarantee throughout all operations.
+By ensuring sequences are sorted, we can provide specialized operations that are more efficient than their unsorted counterparts, enabling:

 - Deduplication
 - Range filtering